How to Grow Lettuce for Beginners

 Sharing is caring!

 Lettuce (Lactuca sativa) is an annual vegetable that grows quickly, usually in 5 to 8 weeks, and there are hundreds of varieties to choose from.
-Many of those varieties will allow you to just harvest a few leaves at a time so that you can enjoy a fresh salad whenever you want.
-It’s also the perfect addition to a beginner garden as it’s fairly easy to grow and provides a bountiful harvest.
+Many of those varieties will allow you to harvest just a few leaves at a time so that you can enjoy a fresh salad continuously throughout the summer.

 Lettuce is a cool-season vegetable best planted in early spring and harvested in late spring to early summer.
-You can also plant a second crop in the fall if you’d like.
+If you really love salads and greens, you can also plant a second crop in the fall to keep the harvests coming.

-One nice thing about lettuce is that it grows above ground with somewhat shallow roots so it can easily be grown in raised beds or containers if space is limited or your soil isn’t well-suited.
+One nice thing about lettuce is that it grows above ground with shallow roots, so it can easily be grown in raised beds or containers that are perfect for a patio garden.

 There are several varieties available, making it easy to plant a few different ones for a variety of salads.
 Lettuce is high in potassium, fiber, and Vitamin C.

-· Looseleaf – one of the easiest types to grow, it’s ready to harvest in 5 to 6 weeks, and forms large loose heads.
+• Looseleaf – One of the easiest types to grow, it’s ready to harvest in 5 to 6 weeks and forms large loose heads.
+This variety has a continuous harvest making it a top pick to grow.

-· Oakleaf – this variety has both green and red leaves and will form into loose heads.
-You can easily harvest just a few leaves from a head with this variety.
+• Oakleaf – This variety has both green and red leaves and will form into loose heads.
+You can easily harvest just a few leaves from a head without cutting it all the way back, making it perfect for picking a few leaves at a time.

-· Butterhead – also known as Bibb or Boston lettuce, forms loose heads of soft but crips leaves.
-This variety has both heat tolerant varieties for growing in the summer and cold tolerant varieties for winter harvesting.
+• Butterhead – also known as Bibb or Boston lettuce, forms loose heads of soft but crisp leaves.
+This variety has both heat-tolerant varieties for growing in the summer and cold-tolerant varieties for winter harvesting.

 Seed, Bulb, or Plant?